 Are you making plans to throw a pizza party?
 Or perhaps you are simply looking for tips on the best way to achieve the correct temperature in your wood-fired pizza oven.
 You’re in the right place!

 Wood pizza ovens need to be at a certain temperature to make sure that the pizza is cooking correctly.
-If it is too cool, the dough will not rise and the pizza will not taste as good – what’s more, if the wood oven is too hot, this can cause the food to burn.
+If it is too cool, the dough will not rise and the pizza will not taste as good (how to avoid undercooked dough) – what’s more, if the wood oven is too hot, this can cause the food to burn.

 You should aim for an oven temperature of between 450-500 degrees or around 650-900 degrees Fahrenheit, but without a thermometer, it isn’t easy to know when the dome is ready to use.
 Fortunately, there are several methods you can use to check the oven temperature and make sure that the pizza bread will cook as you would expect.